yifeifang/cse481c/Lab-20:-Checking-for-reachability.md

     Args:
         pose: geometry_msgs/PoseStamped.
 The goal pose for the gripper.
         allowed_planning_time: float.
-The maximum duration to wait for a planning result.
+The maximum duration to wait for a planning result, in seconds.
-        execution_timeout: rospy.Duration.
-The maximum duration to wait for an arm motion to execute (or for planning to fail completely).
+        execution_timeout: float.
+The maximum duration to wait for an arm motion to execute (or for planning to fail completely), in seconds.
         group_name: string.
 Either 'arm' or 'arm_with_torso'.
         num_planning_attempts: int.
 The number of times to compute the same plan.
 The shortest path is ultimately used.
 For random